microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/hardwareoathauthenticationmethod-deactivate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Deactive a Hardware OATH token.
+Deactive a hardware OATH token.
 It remains assigned to a user.

 ## Permissions